6. Stochastic Responses#

 where \({\mathbb A}_i\) and \({\mathbb D}\) are normalized to be symmetric.
 A simple calculation shows:

 This illustrates a specific stochastic structure for the variational processes.
-As we have seen in Chapter 9:Exploring Recursive Utility, quadratic specifications of this type emerge as second-order approximations to nonlinear stochastic models of state dynamics.
+As we have seen in Chapter 9, quadratic specifications of this type emerge as second-order approximations to nonlinear stochastic models of state dynamics.

 6.3.
 Continuous-time dynamics#